15 Best Research Opportunities for High School Students in California

 Eligibility: California resident (although it allows 20 out-of-state students to participate).
 Demonstrated academic excellence.

 This is an intensive, 4-week summer residential program for students who have demonstrated an aptitude in STEM.
-A typical COSMOS student has a GPA of 3.5 or above and other credentials which demonstrate academic excellence.
+A typical COSMOS student has a GPA of 3.5 or above and other credentials that demonstrate academic excellence.

 Subject areas: Biology, chemistry, medicine